Section 71. Public Presentation at Committee

 (a) Should any Member of a Committee/Commission fail to attend three successive regular or Special Meetings thereof, without being authorized to do so by a resolution of the Committee/Commission, the Committee/Commission may certify such failure and thereupon the membership of such person on the Committee is terminated and the Council may appoint another Member in their place.
 Reception of a written notice of regret by the Committee/Commission or Council shall constitute authorization for the purposes of this subsection.

 (b) Notwithstanding Subsection 83(13)(a), an office is not vacated by a Member of Council who is absent for 20 consecutive weeks or less if the absence is as a result of the Member’s pregnancy, the birth of the Member’s child or the adoption of a child by the Member in accordance with Subsection 259(1.1) of the Municipal Act, 2001.
-The Member shall provide the City Clerk and Solicitor with written notice of an absence of 20 consecutive weeks or less as a result of the Member’s pregnancy, the birth of the Member’s child or the adoption of a child by the Member, and, when such notice is provided, the following process shall be followed and the resulting information brought forward for Council consideration by way of motion at the Council meeting immediately following the City Clerk and Solicitor’s receipt of the written notice:
+The Member shall provide the City Clerk with written notice of an absence of 20 consecutive weeks or less as a result of the Member’s pregnancy, the birth of the Member’s child or the adoption of a child by the Member, and, when such notice is provided, the following process shall be followed and the resulting information brought forward for Council consideration by way of motion at the Council meeting immediately following the City Clerk’s receipt of the written notice:

 i.
 In the written notice, a Ward Councillor shall indicate the Member(s) of Council whom he/she wishes to provide concurrence under the Delegation of Authority By-law for matters in the Ward Councillor’s Ward during the Ward Councillor’s absence;